microsoft/Tradable-Digital-Assets-Solution-Accelerator/02_Microsoft_Token_Service/README.md

 This file have dependencies the DockerFiles for each project:

-A sample of Docker File build a image are in each project [ApplicationApi](./src/Contoso.DigitalGoods.Application.API/Dockerfile) and [TokenApi](./src/Contoso.DigitalGoods.TokenService.API/Dockerfile)
+A sample of Docker File build a image are in each project [Microsoft.TokenService.API](./src /Microsoft.TokenService.API/Dockerfile)

 An manifest files that indicates the [Deployment](./manifests/deployment.yml) setings that indicate where to deploy the versions.
 And [Service](./manifests/service.yml) Settings that indicate the number of nodes.